Are you looking to replace or repair your Portland furnace?

 If you appreciate visuals, here is an image below to better describe the differences in operation of the Single Stage, Variable Speed, and Modulating motors:

-If you have any additional questions, or would like to receive a furnace proposal from us today, please give us a call at 503-579-2250, or contact us by email at firstname.lastname@example.org.
+If you have any additional questions, or would like to receive a Portland furnace repair or replacement proposal from us today, please give us a call at 503-579-2250, or contact us by email at firstname.lastname@example.org.